5 Sundarikal: Production

 The first film Sethulakshmi was by cinematographer Shyju, debuting as a director.
 The film was an adaptation of the story "Photo" by M. Mukundan.
 Two child artists, Baby Anikha and Chethan, played the lead in his segment.
 Tamil theatre actor Somasundaram, who acted in Aaranya Kaandam, was signed to play a photographer in the film, setting foot into Malayalam films.

 Sameer Thahir cast Isha Sharvani opposite Nivin Pauly in his segment.
 Isha, who made her Malayalam debut with this film, said that Sameer's story - written by Sijoy Varghese - explores the love between two strangers.
 This segment was completed in January 2013.

-Aashiq Abu's featurette Gauri (earlier titled Naayika) is period film about a group of people going in search of a promised land.
+Aashiq Abu's featurette Gauri (earlier titled Naayika) is a period film about a group of people going in search of a promised land.
 Biju Menon and Kavya Madhavan were signed to play the lead.
 Singer Rimi Tomy stated that she would be acting opposite Tini Tom, making her acting debut.
 In March 2013, Jayasurya was also signed up for a role.
 The shoot of the portion was held in Munnar and other locales.

 Amal Neerad cast Dulquer Salmaan and Reenu Mathews, who acted in Lal Jose's Immanuel, as the lead pair for his portion.
 Debutante Jinu Ben was given a prominent role.
 Neerad said that the story was loosely based on an ancient Chinese short story, "The Tall Woman and Her Short Husband".

 Fahadh Faasil stated that he and Rima Kallingal would pair up in Anwar Rasheed's segment of the anthology.
-Rima Kallingal was replaced, and Honey Rose and Asmita Sood play the lead female roles in this film.
+Rima Kallingal was replaced, and Honey Rose and Asmita Sood played the lead female roles in this film.
 Anwar said that the story unfolds on an eventful night and can be called a road movie.

 The directors pitched in for each other as well.
-Anwar Rasheed's portion was filmed by Amal Neerad, Shyju Kahlid handled the camera of Sameer Thahir's film, Aashiq Abu's film was shot by Rajeev Ravi and Amal Neerad chose his assistant Ranadive to operate the camera.
+Anwar Rasheed's portion was filmed by Amal Neerad; Shyju Kahlid handled the camera for Sameer Thahir's film; Aashiq Abu's film was shot by Rajeev Ravi; Amal Neerad chose his assistant, Ranadive, to operate the camera.